-On June 15, 2022, the Company closed an agreement with ReVolve Renewable Power Corp. ("ReVolve"), a North American renewable energy developer with 3.3 GW of wind, solar, and battery projects under development in the USA and Mexico, to provide a \$1.6 million secured loan (the "ReVolve Loan") to support ReVolve's acquisition of a portfolio of six operational roof top solar generation projects in Mexico (the "ReVolve Projects") with a combined generating capacity of 2.4 MWh.
+In June 2022, the Company closed an agreement with Revolve to provide a \$1.6 million secured loan (the "Revolve Loan") to support Revolve's acquisition of a portfolio of six operational rooftop solar generation projects in Mexico (the "Revolve Projects") with a combined generating capacity of 2.4 MWh.

-The Projects are roof-mounted behind-the-meter installations, with three Projects located near Mexico City and three Projects in neighbouring state Guanajuato to the northwest.
-The Projects receive revenue from Power Purchase Agreements ("Revolve PPAs") with commercial customers that support the automotive, medical, and print industries.
-The Projects are all operational and have PPAs with remaining terms ranging from 8-11 years.
+The Revolve Projects are roof-mounted behind-the-meter installations, with three of the Revolve Projects located near Mexico City and three of the Revolve Projects in the neighbouring state of Guanajuato to the northwest.
+The Revolve Projects receive revenue from PPAs with commercial customers that support the automotive, medical, and print industries.
+The Revolve Projects are all operational and have PPAs with remaining terms ranging from 8-11 years.

-The ReVolve Loan has a term of 24 months and bear interest at the rate of 10% per annum, compounded monthly, and payable quarterly.
-The Company received a structuring fee of 1.5% on the ReVolve Loan value at closing, and an additional fee of 1.5% on the ReVolve Loan value at the end of term.
-The Company also receives a gross revenue royalty of 5% on four of the ReVolve Projects and 1% on two of the ReVolve Projects for the remaining life of the PPAs.
+The Revolve Loan has a term of 24 months and bears interest at the rate of 10% per annum, compounded monthly, and payable quarterly.
+The Company received a structuring fee of 1.5% on the Revolve Loan value at closing, and will receive an additional fee of 1.5% on the Revolve Loan value at the end of term.
+The Company will also receive a gross revenue royalty of 5% on four of the Revolve Projects and 1% on two of the Revolve Projects for the remaining life of the PPAs.